Welcome to my return Farewell Flight on Singapore Airlines Boeing 747-400 Part 2!

-This time round, I didn't take too many interior photos.
-Since, I had the window seat, I took window shots and a video of the take off and landing.
+This time around, I didn't take too many interior photos.
+Since I had the window seat, I took window shots and a video of the takeoff and landing.
 As this flight was full, I sat beside 2 Hong Kong passengers who are from the Hong Kong Media.
 Anyway, once everyone settled down, the doors were closed and armed and the plane was pushed back and face the direction of runway 25L.
 I guess most of us were just treasuring every moment of the flight.
-The Personal TV was of no interest to me and I switched it only to the flight map on both flights, to watch its progress.
-Tears did rolled down my cheek as the engines started roaring to life and flaps were configured for take off.
-I was having a last hope of a cannon salute, but was left disappointed.
-I had seen some ground stuffs taking photos of our aircraft and soon we started our taxi to the active runway, every minute felt like seconds and before we knew it.
+The personal TV was of no interest to me and I switched it only to the flight map on both flights, to watch its progress.
+Tears did roll down my cheek as the engines started roaring to life and flaps were configured for taking off.
+I was having the last hope of a cannon salute but was left disappointed.
+I saw some ground staff taking photos of our aircraft and soon we started our taxi to the active runway, every minute felt like seconds and before we knew it.
 The plane was at the runway 25L.
 We were at the holding point for a few minutes before SQ's 747-400 last take-off took place seconds later.

-The take off was powerful and surprisingly smooth despite the weather being cloudy.
+The takeoff was powerful and surprisingly smooth despite the weather is cloudy.
 I watched quietly with my camera in hand, enjoying every bit of this historic moment.
 I know I would still fly on the B747-400, but certainly not in SQ colours again.
 Very glad I managed to get this window seat.
-I had forgotten to mention this earlier, when I was choosing my seats for this flight, there was only this window seat available.
+I had forgotten to mention this earlier when I was choosing my seats for this flight, there was only this window seat available.
 (Thank God!)
 How lucky I was!

 Anyway, the same activities that were done on the last flight, were repeated on this flight.
 There were quite a number of new faces on board the SQ748.
 Most of them had stayed in HK for at least a couple of nights.
 The crews were the same though and they do change duties during the flight.
 Kudos to the SQ staffs on board for working hard throughout the flight, keeping us entertain and well-informed.
 I was kind of disappointed to hear that the duration was shorter on this route back and also meant no chance of a flyover anywhere.